MongoDB-Cowboys/Monalize/README.md

 * `mongodb://User:Pwd@ip.ip.ip.ip:port`

-After successfull ru of the `monalize` tool, all the output artifacts will be saved in working directory:
+After successfull run of the `monalize` tool, all the output artifacts will be saved in working directory:

 * `colout.txt` COLLSCAN logs.
 * `result.csv` optional excel file.